CONTACT CENTER | 10 MIN READ

 With consumers drowning in these accounts, forward-thinking businesses are starting to look at SMS messaging as a way to engage with their customers in a way that’s far more convenient and more comfortable.

 For businesses, a few common misconceptions are that sending texts to their customers is intrusive or ineffective because their best customers don’t use text messaging.
 However, recent studies by Pew Research and Experian Marketing have confirmed business text messaging has incredible upside.

 Texting is the most used function on a smartphone.

 - It’s true, the frequency of text messaging is much greater for men and women under 40, but even those over 55 are sending or receiving an average of 16 texts per day.

-Text messages are read more often and responded to more quickly than other forms of communication.
+Text messages are read more often and responded to more quickly.

 - These statistics answer one of the most important questions involving your choice of communication channel—will your customer see your message!